esciencecenter-digital-skills/Natural-language-processing/episodes/episode01.md

 ---
-title: "Episode 1: Apply tokenization, clean and pre-process textual data"
+title: "Episode 1: Introduction to Natural Language Processing (NLP)"
 teaching: 0
 exercises: 4
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- What is natural language processing (NLP)?
+- Why is it important to learn about NLP?
-- What different types of preprocessing steps are there?
+- What are some classic tasks associated with NLP?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Apply tokenization, lower-casing and stopwords removal
+- Recognise the importance and benefits of learning about NLP, identify and describe classic tasks and challenges in NLP, Explore pratical applications of natural language processing in industry and research

 ::::::::::::::::::::::::::::::::::::::::::::::::